BramandUn/PALLY1/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package xsnd/xsn-qt for Debian-based Linux systems.
-If you compile xsnd/xsn-qt yourself, there are some useful files here.
+This directory contains files used to package PALLY1d/PALLY1-qt for Debian-based Linux systems.
+If you compile PALLY1d/PALLY1-qt yourself, there are some useful files here.

-## xsn: URI support ##
+## PALLY1: URI support ##

-xsn-qt.desktop  (Gnome / Open Desktop)
+PALLY1-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install xsn-qt.desktop
+	sudo desktop-file-install PALLY1-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your xsn-qt binary to `/usr/bin` and the `../../share/pixmaps/xsn128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your PALLY1-qt binary to `/usr/bin` and the `../../share/pixmaps/PALLY1128.png` to `/usr/share/pixmaps`

-xsn-qt.protocol (KDE)
+PALLY1-qt.protocol (KDE)